Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 • Broader buyer demographic = lower risk pool

 Insurers use historical claims data by body style.
-Because coupes are statistically driven more aggressively and attract a younger driver profile, the entire model class can be rated higher.
+Because coupes are statistically driven more aggressively and attract a younger driver profile, the entire model class is rated higher.
 If you're deciding between a coupe and sedan version of the same car, expect to pay more for the coupe — sometimes 10–20% more annually.
+Learn how premiums are calculated to better understand what's driving that gap.

 Coupe Buyers, Take Note